Trump Cabinet Before Inauguration: How Does It Look Now?

 The proposed names in the Trump cabinet also include Tom Price for the Department of Health and Human Services, Dr. Ben Carson for the Department of Housing and Urban Development and Rick Perry for the Department of Energy.
 It also includes Andrew Puzder for the Department of Labor, Elaine Chao for the Department of Transportation, Betsy DeVos for the Department of Education, Ryan Zinke for the Department of the Interior, Wilbur Ross for the Department of Commerce, Scott Pruitt as the administrator for the Environmental Protection Agency and Nikki Haley as the UN ambassador.

-[Featured image by Kevin Dietsch-Pool/Getty Images]
+[Featured Image by Kevin Dietsch-Pool/Getty Images]